pranayrp/portfolio/pranayfinalproject1.md

 # Method and medium

 I plan on using Tableau for my Final Project.
 I intend to start create a dashboard for each area of data I'm diving into to take audience through a story/journey.
+I shall begin with a glimpse of the data Netflix released, then show my visualization of that data, a world map of where titles are from and then dive into the areas I've specified above.